nodemcu/nodemcu-firmware/docs/lua-modules/liquidcrystal.md

 #### Parameters
 - `self`: `liquidcrystal` instance
 - `index`: custom char index in range from 0 to 7
-- `bytes`: array of 8 or 10 bytes that defines new char bitmap line by line
+- `bytes`: array of 8 bytes in eight bit mode or 11 bytes in ten bit mode (eleventh line is a cursor line that can also be used) that defines new char bitmap line by line

 #### Returns
 `nil`